 Every year, there is a new theme to the show.

 Dating back to 1997, this annual event is a significant part of the local culture of Wausau.

-This renowned theatre presents outstanding plays, musicals, dance performances, comedies, film screenings, concerts, and various other entertaining shows all year round.
+This renowned theater presents outstanding plays, musicals, dance performances, comedies, film screenings, concerts, and various other entertaining shows all year round.

 It is a great place for a wonderful evening’s entertainment.

-Encompassing 70 acres, this park features 3 miles of nature trails for hiking and mountain biking, a tubing hill, picnic areas, and spectacular views of sprawling greenery.
+Encompassing 70 acres, Sylvanian Hill Park features 3 miles of nature trails for hiking and mountain biking, a tubing hill, picnic areas, and spectacular views of sprawling greenery.